HathorNetwork/rfcs/projects/feature-activation/0004-phased-testing.md

 The testing will consist of 3 phases:

 1. NOP features in testnet
+2. NOP features in mainnet
-2. Maximum merkle path length update in testnet
+3. Maximum merkle path length update
-3. NOP features in mainnet

 Phase 1 will happen independently, and then Phase 2 and Phase 3 can happen concurrently.
-Note: updating the maximum merkle path length in mainnet is outside the scope of this project and will be described in a separate RFC.
+Phase 3 will be specified in a separate RFC.

-The NOP features used in Phases 1 and 3 are simply defined in the respective network's settings file, but their activation has no real effect in any computation of the full node, that is, no forks are created no matter whether those features are activated or not.
+The NOP features used in Phases 1 and 2 are simply defined in the respective network's settings file, but their activation has no real effect in any computation of the full node, that is, no forks are created no matter whether those features are activated or not.
 Instead, their states will simply be logged by the full node.

-After Phase 1 is complete, Phase 2 will introduce a real change that creates a fork in testnet between nodes that recognize its feature activation, and nodes that do not.
-At the same time, Phase 3 can start.
-It is analogous to Phase 1, but on mainnet instead of testnet.
+After Phase 1 and 2 are complete, Phase 3 will introduce a real change that creates a fork between nodes that recognize its feature activation, and nodes that do not.

 # Reference-level explanation
 [Reference-level explanation]: #reference-level-explanation